 First-party Amazon sellers have much less logistical work to handle.
 Once the contract is signed and the bulk sale of a is made, Amazon takes care of the rest.
 From pricing and listing all the way to shipping and customer support.

-A massive advantage to those using Vendor Central is the ability to use A+ Content.
+A massive advantage to those using Amazon Vendor Central is the ability to use A+ Content.
 Essentially, this gives you the opportunity to create an information-rich product details page.
 This carries many advantages in itself including a more compelling and complete shopping experience, increased, sales and brand awareness.
 Learn more about A+ content here.

 Note: Sellers may also be entitled to A+ content, but only if they are the manufacturer of their products sold and upon request.